Skip to content

 What are pre-commit hooks?

-Pre-commit hooks are automated checks that run before a commit or push is completed in your version control system.
-They serve as a first line of defense to ensure code quality and compliance with coding standards before the code is shared with the team or integrated into the main codebase.
-These hooks can run a variety of tasks, from syntax checks and code formatting to more complex operations like static analysis.
+Pre-commit hooks are automated scripts that run against your code before you commit it to version control.
+Think of them as a quality gatekeeper for your codebase.
+They act as a first line of defense, enforcing standards and catching issues on your local machine before the code is shared with your team or integrated into the main branch.
+These hooks can perform a wide range of tasks, from simple code formatting and syntax checks to more complex static analysis.

 default_language_version: